Press release distribution: The what, where & who of press releases

 - When is the best time to send my press release?

-- What do I include in my press release to make it more attractive?
+- What do I include in my press release or email pitch to make it more attractive?

 - How should I follow up on my press release email?